Most of us don’t think of growing plants and vegetables as a way to make money.

 Another reason to go for ornamental grass is that there is really a rich choice.
 The huge variety of options means that you would have no problem planting them no matter what your climate is.
 And all come with decent profit expectations.

 Shrubs & Trees

 Other than ground covers and ornamental grass, you can also consider shrubs and trees for landscaping.

 For cottonwoods and maples, it will take quite a fair bit of space if you intend to grow them from young, not to mention plenty of tender loving care.

-Not all saplings would make to the adult stage, so be prepared for potential (significant) loss.
-But those that survive can usually fetch you more than decent price, so the profit would hopefully compensate for those that suffered an early demise.
+Not all saplings would make it to the adult stage, so be prepared for the potential (significant) loss.
+But those that survive can usually fetch you more than a decent price, so the profit would hopefully compensate for those that suffered an early demise.

 Short of Japanese maple, other hot items to consider are rhododendrons, junipers, azaleas, and firs.

 Of course, a good point about in demand stuff is that you can accumulate small profits with quick turnarounds (as you don’t have to wait for full bloom).
 If you are the patient sort, you may want to hold off any sale and go for the kill only when they reach greater maturity.

 If vegetables are your thing, there are amazing choices to fill your backyard and line up your pockets.
 The factors that could influence your choice are the local climate as well as how much space you have.
 For example, root plants tend to spread wide across the garden and you have less space to capitalize on as a result.